Welcome to Pointe-à-Pitre

-Pointe-à-Pitre is a fairly uninviting place – a concrete jungle of brutalist architecture, decaying traditional houses and terrible traffic – but it's the main town on Grande-Terre and due to its central location between Guadeloupe's two biggest islands, it serves as the de facto capital.
-It's well worth getting off the beach for half a day to visit, if only to see the superb Mémorial ACTe, a brand-new museum dedicated to slavery and colonialism.
+Pointe-à-Pitre is a fairly uninviting place – a graffiti-sprayed concrete jungle of art-deco and socialist-style architecture, decaying traditional houses and terrible traffic – but it's the main town on Grande-Terre and, due to its central location between Guadeloupe's two biggest islands, it serves as the de facto capital.
+It's well worth getting off the beach for half a day to visit, if only to see the superb Mémorial ACTe, a world-class museum dedicated to the history of slavery and colonialism.
 The first of its kind in the world, Mémorial ACTe has quickly become the closest Guadeloupe has to a national museum and it's an absolute must-see for anyone interested in the history and culture of these islands.

 Highlights in Pointe-à-Pitre

 We've pre-picked the best hotels, hostels and bed and breakfasts to make your stay as enjoyable as possible.